 Now I want to say a few words about burnout.
 Burnout is an epidemic in our modern world.
-It’s almost a badge of honor, an unfortunate by-product of a competitive, win/lose culture built on the foundation of success and efficiency and the like.
+It’s almost a badge of honor, an unfortunate by-product of a competitive, win/lose culture built on the foundation of success and efficiency.
 And I say unfortunate because in a culture like ours we fail to see burnout as a sign that our lives are fractured.

 I want to state the obvious and say burnout is NOT a badge of honor.
 Burnout is a glaring sign that something is wrong.
 That we are not taking care of ourselves.
 That we have allowed the expectations of others to define our days.
 That we are giving what we do not possess – time, energy, gifts.
 This type of giving is both false and dangerous.
 It reinforces the ego’s desires (and thus hinders spiritual growth) and fractures relationships.